shiminki/meta_hacker_cup/README.md

 | Qualification Round | 100/100 | 186th out of 27604 |
 | Round 1 | 40/100 | 1815th out of 12330 |
 | Round 2 | 10/100 | 1675th out of 5047 |

+Explanation of my code will be attached in the corresponding directory.